OpenEnergyPlatform/data-preprocessing/data-import/oep-upload/README.md

 Now just call the functions provided in oem2orm like this:

 Recommended execution order:
-1. Setup the logger
+- Setup the logger
 ```python
 oem2orm.setup_logger()
 ```

-2. Setup the Database API connection as Namedtuple storing the SQLAlchemy engine and metadata:
+- Setup the Database API connection as Namedtuple storing the SQLAlchemy engine and metadata:
 ```python
 db = oem2orm.setup_db_connection()
 ```

-3. Provide the oem files in a folder (in the current directory).
+- Provide the oem files in a folder (in the current directory).
-3.1 Pass the folder name to the function:
+- Pass the folder name to the function:
 ```python
 metadata_folder = oem2orm.select_oem_dir(oem_folder_name="folder_name")
 ```

-4. Setup a SQLAlchemy ORM including all data-model in the provided oem files:
+- Setup a SQLAlchemy ORM including all data-model in the provided oem files:
 ```python
 orm = oem2orm.collect_ordered_tables_from_oem(db, metadata_folder)
 ```

-5. Create the tables on the Database:
+- Create the tables on the Database:
 ```python
 oem2orm.create_tables(db, orm)
 ```

-6. Delete all tables that have been created (all tables available in sa.metadata)
+- Delete all tables that have been created (all tables available in sa.metadata)
 ```python
 oem2orm.delete_tables(db, orm)
 ```

-##Docs:
+## Docs:

+### Database connection
+We use a global namedtuple called "DB" To store the sqlalchemy connection objects engine and metadata.
+The namedtuple is available wen import oem2orm in a script.
+To establish the namedtuple use the function setup_db_connection().
+Now you can use DB.engine or DB.metadata.

 ### oem2orm generator

 #### Supported datatypes

+#### Spatial Types
+We create columns with spatial datatypes using Geoalchemy2.

 ## Database support